-Be aware that permission for overnight study will not be granted under any circumstances for test preparation, club activities, job hunting, or other non-curricular undertakings.
+Be aware that permission for the overnight study will not be granted under any circumstances for test preparation, club activities, job hunting, or other non-curricular undertakings.

-The details are provided on the keio.jp portal or Keio University Student Website.
+The details are provided on keio.jp or the Keio University Student Website.